microsoft/iot-cardboard-js/README.md

 7. Create a `secrets.user.js` file in the `.storybook/` folder using the [`secrets.placeholder.js`](.storybook/secrets.placeholder.js) file as a template.
 8. `npm run storybook` starts the local development storybook.
 Navigate to the callback URL you entered in the `secrets.user.js` file to see the development storybook!

-> Note: If you have any questions about setting up your hosts file, configuring your development secrets, or any other local development setup issues, please contact one of the [maintainers](#questions-for-maintainers-🙏)
+> Note: If you have any questions about setting up your hosts file, configuring your development secrets, or any other local development setup issues, please post in the Q&A forum [here](https://github.com/microsoft/iot-cardboard-js/discussions/categories/q-a)

 ### Important npm scripts
 |Command (prefix with `npm run`)|Effect|